Engineering 8 min read

 Share this article:

-Google Cloud Platform logo
+Google Cloud Platform ロゴ

-Hello, it’s Terisuke.
+Hello, this is Terisuke.

 As part of organizing our company’s cloud environment, we needed to move projects managed under [email protected] to the organization of [email protected].